One of my

 We had to clear the classroom, and

 David starts to giggle,

 Make your own

-list of weird talents, sing the song, and write your own talent show
+list of weird talents, sing the song, and write your own unique talent poem.

 2009 Bruce Lansky.
 Text reprinted by permission of the author.
 Permission is given

 for individual school classes to use this lesson and to make as many copies of